seansfkelley/passprompt/README.md

 Interactively prompt for a password at random.

+#### `passprompt set`

+Set a configuration value for passprompt.
+See the section below for legal configuration options.

 ### configuration

 passprompt stores configuration and state in `$XDG_CONFIG_HOME/passprompt/config.toml`.
 If `XDG_CONFIG_HOME` is unset, it defaults to `~/.config`.
 The file accepts the configuration outlined in the remainder of this section.